Psychological Testing for Autism & Related Conditions

 Developmental Screenings and Comprehensive Autism Evaluations

-• Autism Evaluations (16 months old through age 19): Alternatively, comprehensive autism-focused evaluations are also available for those interested in knowing whether or not their child meets criteria for the diagnosis of Autism Spectrum Disorder (ASD).
-These evaluations consist of cognitive/IQ testing, behavioral and emotional questionnaires, and the gold-standard test used to assess for ASD, the Autism Diagnostic Observation Schedule (ADOS-2).
-The appointment consists of a parent/child interview, testing, and feedback within a 3 to 5-hour timespan depending on the age and needs of the child.
-A full report and tailored treatment recommendations are provided.
-Price: $1500 (payment plans available!)
+• Autism Evaluations (16 months old through adulthood): Alternatively, comprehensive autism-focused evaluations are also available for those interested in knowing whether or not criteria is met for the diagnosis of Autism Spectrum Disorder (ASD).
+These evaluations consist of developmental/IQ testing, behavioral and emotional questionnaires, and the gold-standard test used to assess for ASD, the Autism Diagnostic Observation Schedule (ADOS-2).
+The appointment consists of a diagnostic interview, testing, and feedback with discussion regarding appropriate diagnosis and tailored recommendations.
+Insurance Accepted; Out of Pocket Price: $1500 (payment plans available!)

 Psychoeducational and IQ/Gifted Evaluations

-• Psychoeducational Testing (8 to 19 years old): These evaluations assess cognitive/IQ ability and academic achievement across math, reading, and written expression skills in school-aged children and high school students.
+• Psychoeducational Testing (8 to 22 years old): These evaluations assess cognitive ability/IQ and academic achievement across math, reading, and written expression skills.
 They are helpful at identifying discrepancies between your child’s problem-solving skills and performance at school.
 Testing consists of a full IQ test, academic achievement testing, parent/teacher interview or questionnaires, and feedback to discuss test data.
-Price: $2000 (payment plans available!)
+Insurance Accepted; Out of Pocket Price: $2000 (payment plans available!)

 • IQ/Gifted Testing (5 to 19 years old): Overall IQ reflects a combination of verbal and nonverbal reasoning abilities, including skills such as working memory, visual-spatial problem-solving, and processing speed.
 If you or your child’s school are considering placement in a gifted program or exploring advanced academic opportunities, a comprehensive IQ assessment can provide valuable information to support those decisions.
 Price: $500